What is Virtual Private Network (VPN)?

 User Configuration to allow Access to VPN or dial-up connections

-By default users don’t have access permission to access to dial-up networking or access is controlled by NPS Security Policy.
+By default users don’t have access permission to access to dial-up networking or the one is controlled by NPS Security Policy.

 To enable a user to use dial-up connection